The Dark Side of Comedy and its connection with Depression.There have been studies trying to quantify where the psychology and magic come from.

 - How Comedy can be therapeutic

-- Are all comics “messed up”, and it is a prerequisite for being funny?
+- Are all comics “messed up”, and is it a prerequisite for being funny?

 - How to survive a bad set, or a bad night (and how this translates to real life)